Natshinnaung: Biography

 When Natshinnaung succeeded his father on 11 August 1609, much of the country had been reunited under the leadership of his cousin Anaukpetlun, who attacked Toungoo in 1610.
 Although Natshinnaung was made viceroy of Toungoo as the city surrendered on 4 September that same year (2nd waning of Tawthalin 972 ME), he was deeply dissatisfied with his reduced status and allied with Filipe de Brito to commence a counter-offensive that ultimately failed.
-Both were executed afterwards upon the fall of Thanlyin, De Brito's domain, to Anaukpetlun's forces.
+Both were executed upon the fall of Thanlyin, de Brito's domain, to Anaukpetlun's forces.

 Family

 Natshinnaung had six sons and three daughters from five concubines, but no children came from his marriage with Yaza Datu Kalaya.